-It grows in compact rosettes of silvery blue-green leaves.
+It grows in compact rosettes of with leaves of a silvery blue-green.

 Sedum rupestre – Angelina

-Sedum Angelia displays pretty yellow flower heads on blue-green leaves.
+Sedum Angelina displays pretty yellow flower heads sitting atop leaves of blue-green color.
 This plant is exceptionally tolerant of drought conditions and a good choice for covering large spaces when xeriscaping.

 Autumn Joy (Hylotelephium ‘Herbstfreude’ )

 Sedum Autumn Joy is a beautiful, upright variety that does well as a back border or in containers.

 Autumn Joy grows to be approximately two feet high with pretty green leaves and showy pink blooms.